mehulagg/gitlab/doc/integration/jira/index.md

 - *If your installation uses Jira Cloud,* use the [GitLab.com for Jira Cloud app](connect-app.md).
-- *If either your Jira or GitLab installation is self-managed,* use the [Jira DVCS Connector](dvcs.md).
+- *If your installation uses self-hosted Jira,* use the [Jira DVCS Connector](dvcs.md).

 ### Jira development panel integration